n-c0d3r/RAL/README.md

 ## RAL
-- Stands for Rendering Abstraction Layer
+- Stands for Rendering Abstraction Layer.
-- Target: for learning
+- Learning aimed.
+- No commercial use.